The SALSA Collective is a multi-disciplinary research community for scholars interested in latinidad across the Americas.

 The aim of Scholars of América Latina Studying desde Afuera (SALSA) is to bring together scholars from a variety of disciplines who explore, highlight, and challenge the complex and nuanced aspects of Latinx culture.

 By fostering this dialogue, we hope to see Latinx cultural studies move from the margin to the centre.
-We invite people to join the collective by adding to the discussion through Twitter, our WordPress blog, and hopefully future SALSA events.
+We invite people to join the collective by adding to the discussion through Twitter, our WordPress blog, and future SALSA events.

 Co-jefa* of The SALSA Collective: Eilidh Anita Bridget Hall